ChrisP1118/PreventPwnedPasswords/docs/index.md

 No. What it means is that the password you used has been leaked in some prior data breach.
 It doesn't necessarily mean that your account was involved in a breach -- someone else could have used the same password as you.
 But because that password was leaked at some point by some site, it's much more likely to be compromised now -- so much so that you simply shouldn't use that password anymore.

+## Wait, so my password could be compromised even if it was someone else's account (who had the same password as me) was hacked?

+Yes.
+A common method that malicious hackers use is called a "brute force" attack.
+They use an automated process to try every possible combination of characters as a password.
+Imagine trying to guess passwords for a user -- you could start with "aaaaaa", then try "aaaaab", then "aaaaac", and so on until you guessed the right one.
+This is the basic idea behind a brute force attack.

+To make a brute force attack more efficient, hackers will often begin by using a dictionary of known passwords -- the same list of passwords that we verify against.
+So any password that has been compromised (even if it was breached from someone else's account) is much more likely to be guessed by a brute force attack.

 ## How do you keep my password safe?

 Our [privacy policy](privacy-policy.md) explains this in more depth.
 The goal of Prevent Pwned Passwords is to make you more secure, so we are very careful with your data.